-Umbwe route is one of the shortest routes to the Southern Glaciers and the Western Breach and it’s the most hardest and challenging route on Mount Kilimanjaro.
+Umbwe route climbing Kilimanjaro.
+Umbwe route is one of the shortest routes to the Southern Glaciers and the Western Breach and it’s the hardest and most challenging route on Mount Kilimanjaro.

 The Umbwe Route is the trail for trekkers looking for a true climbing challenge.
 It is a quiet, seldom used path that can be very difficult, yet very rewarding at the same time.
 This is the route to choose if you want to test yourself on the slopes of Mount Kilimanjaro, far from the crowds that are found on the more common trails.